Vanguard Digital Advisor review 2024

 You’ve come to expect low costs from Vanguard, and the company delivers on that promise with its robo-advisor, whether it’s the management fee or the costs of the ETFs it invests in.

-Vanguard uses a bit of a different pricing structure from most robo-advisors, which add a management fee on top of the ETFs’ fees.
-For all-index and ESG portfolios, Vanguard estimates a net advisory cost of 0.15 percent, or $15 annually for every $10,000 invested.
-For the active/index option, costs are estimated at 0.20 percent, or $20 annually for every $10,000 invested.
-The gross advisory fees are a bit higher (0.20 - 0.25 percent), but Vanguard reduces them by a credit on its revenues from the account.
+Vanguard uses a different pricing structure from most robo-advisors, which add a management fee on top of the ETFs’ fees.
+For all-index and ESG portfolios, Vanguard charges a gross fee of 0.20 percent, or $20 annually for every $10,000 invested.
+The active/index portfolio has a slightly higher gross fee of 0.25 percent.

 Naturally, Vanguard Digital Advisor uses its in-house ETFs.
 That’s not surprising since a huge portion of the robo-advisor industry turns to the company’s low-cost funds as primary ETFs for their services.
 Here’s the fee range for funds in each portfolio option: